huaweicloud/terraform-provider-huaweicloud/website/docs/index.html.markdown

 ## Configuration Reference

+The domain_name, project_name, and project_id can be get from [Huawei Cloud My Credential](https://support.huaweicloud.com/en-us/devg-sdk/en-us_topic_0070637164.html).
 The following arguments are supported:

 * `access_key` - (Optional) The access key of the HuaweiCloud to use.
   If omitted, the `OS_ACCESS_KEY` environment variable is used.